Junior Eurovision Song Contest 2012: Returning artists

-The Russian representative, Lerika, has participated in the Junior Eurovision Song Contest before; she represented Moldova in 2011, finishing in 6th place with the song "No, No".
-This is the second case in the competition to feature a returning artist from previous editions after Katya Ryabova (Russia 2009 and 2011).
+The Russian representative, Lerika, had participated in the Junior Eurovision Song Contest before; she represented Moldova in 2011, finishing in 6th place with the song "No, No".
+This was the second case in the competition to feature a returning artist from previous editions after Katya Ryabova (Russia 2009 and 2011).

 Format

 Presenters

 Ewout Genemans and Kim-Lian van der Meij at the contest.

 In January 2012, it was announced that Ewout Genemans alongside Junior Eurovision Song Contest 2007 co-host Kim-Lian van der Meij would present the contest later in the year.
 Genemans had been involved with the contest for the past two years, having hosted the Dutch national selection for the contest, Junior Songfestival in 2010 and 2011.
-In December 2011, Genemans signed a 2 year exclusivity deal with the host broadcaster to present shows only on their station.
+In December 2011, Genemans signed a 2-year exclusivity deal with the host broadcaster to present shows only on their station.
 Dutch entertainer and singer Kim Lian reprised her role as host again, after hosting the contest from the Ahoy Arena in 2007 alongside Sipke Jan Bousema.